Australia rallies support for super-trawler vote

 Environment Minister Tony Burke introduced the legislation in parliament on Tuesday and is now looking to independent MPs to support the vote, after the opposition called the law a ''Trojan horse''.

-"It allows the minister to ban any fishing in Australia of any kind - recreational fishing, charter fishing, commercial fishing - on the basis of the minister deciding it has a 'social impact'," said opposition lawmaker Christopher Pyne.'No evidence'
+"It allows the minister to ban any fishing in Australia of any kind - recreational fishing, charter fishing, commercial fishing - on the basis of the minister deciding it has a 'social impact'," said opposition lawmaker Christopher Pyne.

 The 9,500-tonne, 143m Abel Tasman super-trawler - formerly named the FV Margiris - is currently docked at Port Lincoln in South Australia.